Sicilian Mafia Commission

+Characteristics

+The Commission is not the supreme command of the Sicilian Mafia.
+"Contrary to the wide-spread image presented by the media, these superordinate bodies of coordination cannot be compared with the executive boards of major legal firms.
+Their power is intentionally limited [and] it would be entirely wrong to see in the Cosa Nostra a centrally managed, internationally active Mafia holding company," according to criminologist Letizia Paoli.

 The jurisdiction extends over a province; each province of Sicily has some kind of a Commission, except Messina, Siracusa and Ragusa.
 Initially the idea was that the family bosses would not sit on the Commission, but in order to prevent imbalances of power some other prominent member would be appointed instead.
 However, that rule was not obeyed from the start.
 According to the pentito Tommaso Buscetta, the Commission first came into being "to settle disputes between members of the various families and their bosses" in order to discipline members of each family.
 Only later did its function expand to "the regulation of the activities of all families in a province."